launchdarkly/ios-client-sdk/README.md

 #### Final setup instructions
 22. Import the SDK into your code.
-  * For Objective-C applications, add `#import <Darkly/Darkly.h>` to the source file that references LD classes.
+  * For Objective-C applications, add `@import Darkly;` or `@import Darkly_<platform>;` to the source file that references LD classes.
-  * For Swift applications, add `#import <Darkly/Darkly.h>` to your app's Bridging-Header.
+  * For Swift applications, add `@import Darkly;` or `import Darkly_<platform>;` to your app's Bridging-Header.
 If LaunchDarkly is the first Objective-C code in your app, follow Apple's instructions for creating a [Bridging Header](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift) and then add the import to it.
 23. Delete derived data for your project.
+24. Clean the Build Folder for your project.
-24. Build your app for each target.
+25. Build your app for each target.
 If it fails, you may have skipped one of the steps above.
 Verify you have chosen the appropriate platform in each step.
-25. Run your app.
+26. Run your app.
 If the app crashes, it is likely that either the incorrect platform was installed, or the `Darkly` or `DarklyEventSource` dependencies were incorrectly added.

 Quick setup
 -----------

 1. Add the SDK to your `Podfile`:

-        pod 'LaunchDarkly', '2.14.4'
+        pod 'LaunchDarkly', '3.0.0'

 2. Import the LaunchDarkly client:

-        #import "Darkly.h"
+        `@import LaunchDarkly;`

 3. Instantiate a new LDClient with your mobile key and user: